Hug-hes/AnalyseTCR/README.md

 install.packages(c("shiny", "shinyFiles", "DT", "tcR", "shinyjs", "dplyr", "ggplot2", "reticulate"))

-Choose the CRAN mirror that is closest to your location.
+Choose the Canberra or Melbourne CRAN mirror.

 Click "Yes" to using personal library.
 (Should be a dialogue box that appears for this with options to click yes, no, maybe).